gildegoma/chef-sbt-extras/README.md

 This Cookbook is being _tasted_ by Travis CI: [![Build Status](https://secure.travis-ci.org/gildegoma/chef-sbt-extras.png?branch=master)](https://travis-ci.org/gildegoma/chef-sbt-extras)

-Automated tests are following:
+Automated validations are following:
   * Static Analysis of Ruby code with [tailor](https://github.com/turboladen/tailor#readme) lint tool
   * Static Analysis of Chef Cookbooks with [foodcritic](http://acrmp.github.com/foodcritic/) lint tool
-  * `knife cookbook test` for Ruby Syntax validation of Cookbook files (not sure if more stuff is analyzed than with simple `tailor`)
-  * **WIP:** _ChefSpec_ is on the roadmap...
+  * `knife cookbook test` in a very basic sandbox
+  * Expectations described with RSpec examples with [ChefSpec](https://github.com/acrmp/chefspec)
+  * _Pending:_ Run true chef (matrix) on travis VM!

+_Note:_ Test-Kitchen integration test with a cloud VM is not planned.

-### Unit Testing
+### Development and Testing

+During development, this cookbook is locally tested in following environments:
+ * Development with *recent* versions of Chef-Solo (10.x or 11.x) and Ubuntu (with great help of Berkshelf, Vagrant, Virtualbox and Veewee).
-Cookbook is developed with great help of Vagrant.
-At the moment with following target setups:
+ * Integration with great help of Opscode [test-kitchen](https://github.com/opscode/test-kitchen)
-  * Ubuntu 12.10 64-bit, ChefSolo 10.16.2 and latest opscode java cookbook (>= 1.6.0, with openjdk)
-  * CentOS 6.3 64-bit, ChefSolo 10.14.2 and latest opscode java cookbook (>= 1.6.0, with openjdk)

 How to Contribute
 -----------------